 To Gather Pilgrims

-We hold an annual Gathering each spring.
-It is open to members and nonmembers, walkers and non-walkers, pilgrims who have been and pilgrims who are yet to be—all who share the enthusiasm for the Camino.
-To make it as accessible as possible, we vary the location: North Carolina, Georgia, California, Illinois, New Mexico, Virginia, Colorado and Missouri have been recent locations.
-A number of smaller regional Gatherings have also taken place, where people relive the companionship of the albergues, create a meal simple ingredients, take a walk together and explore the Camino’s history and tradition.
+Each spring we hold a Gathering of Pilgrims.
+It is open to all who share the enthusiasm of the Camino.
+Recent locations include Nevada, North Carolina, Georgia, California and Illinois.
+See the Annual Gathering page for details.
+Several smaller regional Gatherings have taken place, where people relive the companionship of the albergues, create a meal using simple ingredients, walk together and explore the Camino’s history and tradition.

 To Provide Information

-We maintain our website, offering up-to-date reviews of Camino literature, travel suggestions, practical advice, announcements, historical commentary, answers to Frequently Asked Questions (FAQs), association news and are constantly expanding ways of encouraging greater knowledge of the Camino.
+We maintain our website, offering up-to-date reviews of Camino literature, travel suggestions, practical advice, announcements, historical commentary, assistance with planning your pilgrimage, association news and are constantly expanding ways of encouraging greater knowledge of the Camino.

 And we maintain a dynamic Facebook group where the exchange of information and ideas soars.
 Join us today!